wp-plugins/hotspots/readme.txt

 Here's an example:
 http://www.mywebsite.com?drawHeatMap=true&width=1600&devicePixelRatio=1&zoomLevel=1&osFamily=Mac OS X&browserFamily=Chrome&device=Other

+** Does the plugin impact performance **
+Yes, but it is basically negligable for most websites.
+An extra request is made to the server every mouse click and touch screen tap.
+You can use the schedule start date and end date feature to save mouse clicks and touch screen taps in a small window such as off peak usage times.
+There are also database limits that can be set so that the database is not over populated.

+** I only want to use the plugin on one page**
+There are URL filters you can use to include or exclude the plugin for different URLs.

+** Can I reset the database?**
+There is an option to clear the database.

+** Mouse clicks or touch screen taps not being saved when I click on a button or link ** Sometimes mouse clicks and touch screen taps are not recorded as the browser event can take over the AJAX call (cancel it) when navigating to a different page for example.
+So it can be a little hit and miss and it's up to the browser.
+Also, if the page JavaScript has not finished loading and you quickly click on a link, obviously the mouse click will not be recorded.

+** Width is not the same when I view heat map from backend ** Sometimes the browser adds a veritcal scrollbar which is subtracted from the width.
+E.g. 17px for Firefox.
+So if you wanted to view 1600px and when viewing the heat map the expanded browser window is 1583px with a vertical scrollbar of 17px, change the width allowance optionin the heat map settings tab to allow the mouse clicks to be displayed for 17px difference.

 ** How do I change the heat map display? **
 There's two implementations of the heat map.
 There is an option in the Heat map settings tab called use heatmap.js. heatmap.js is an open source JavaScript library for HTML5 drawing heat maps.
 If this option is not checked, then the mouse clicks and touch screen tapsare plotted as coloured spots from green to red.